-What is complementary therapy?
+What is Wellbeing therapy?

 “ A broad domain of healing resources that encompasses all health systems, modalities and practices and their accompanying theories and beliefs, other than those intrinsic to the politically dominant health systems of a particular society or culture in a given historical period” - Cochrane Collaboration (1996)

-Calming the body, mind, emotion and spirit with gentle treatments
+Calming the body, mind, emotion and spirit with gentle treatments.

 Who gives the treatments?

-Who can access complementary therapy?
+Who can access Wellbeing Therapy?

 It’s available for any patient of Hospice in the Weald, their family and/or carers.
 Just speak to any member of the Hospice team.